 Accordingly, once purchased you may not return the Artwork and the Whitechapel does not offer refunds.
-You may reserve an artwork for up to three months by paying a nonrefundable deposit covering at least 25% of the total price.

 No failure or delay by the Whitechapel in exercising any right, power or privilege shall impair the same or operate as a waiver of the same, nor shall any single or partial exercise

 of any right, power or privilege preclude any further exercise of the same or the exercise of any other right power or privilege.
 The rights and remedies provided in these Terms and Conditions are cumulative and not exclusive of any rights and remedies provided by law.